What parents need to know

 Parents Need to Know

-Parents need to know that although it's far less graphic than other horror movies, this movie does include some fairly intense, emotional scenes of violence, death, and destruction.
+Parents need to know that although it's far less graphic than other horror movies, this film adaptation of the classic Stephen King novel of the same name does include some fairly intense, emotional scenes of violence, death, and destruction.
 Carrie's mother is abusive to her and even threatens her life.
 In the oft-mentioned bloody prom scene Carrie uses her telekinetic powers to massacre everyone out of vengeance for a vicious prank and bullying behavior.
 A long locker room scene shows girls undressed and a Carrie getting her period, then teased.

 What's the story?